 However, the bank can file suit and attach a lien against your property.
 The lien activates only when and if you sell the home.
 Meanwhile, you still have a place to live.

-Using a personal loan for a mortgage down payment improves the buyer’s front-end debt-to-income (DTI) ratio.
+Using a personal loan to fund a mortgage deposit improves the buyer’s front-end debt-to-income (DTI) ratio.
 This housing expense percentage is an important qualifier.
 The ideal limit is 28% of gross monthly income.
 The calculation has four components.

 - Mortgage payment